opendexnetwork/opendex.network/docs/Overview.md

 ## API Docs

-The daemon has been designed to be as developer friendly as possible in order to facilitate application development on top of `opendexd`.
-* [api.opendex.network](https://api.opendex.network): The automatically generated gRPC API documentation
+The OpenDEX Daemon has been designed to be as developer friendly as possible in order to facilitate application development on top of `opendexd`.
+Find the automatically generated gRPC API documentation at [api.opendex.network](https://api.opendex.network).

 ## Support & Community